tensorflow/tfjs/tfjs-backend-wasm/README.md

    you are good to go.
 No more steps are needed.

-1. If you are loading the WASM backend from your own or other third-party servers, you need to make sure the following HTTP header is enabled when serving the script:
+1. If you are loading the WASM backend from your own or other third-party servers, you need to make sure the script is served with either CORS or CORP header.

+   - CORS header: `Access-Control-Allow-Origin: *`.
+In addition, you will also need to add the "crossorigin" attribute to your script tags.

+   - CORP header:

      - If the resource is loaded from the *same origin* as your main site,
        set:

        `Cross-Origin-Resource-Policy: same-origin`
      - If the resource is loaded from the *same site but cross origin*, set:

        `Cross-Origin-Resource-Policy: same-site`
      - If the resource is loaded from the *cross origin(s)*, set:

        `Cross-Origin-Resource-Policy: cross-origin`

-   Note that the `CORS` header still needs to be set up correctly in your server in additional to the `CORP` header described here.

 If the steps above are correctly done, you can check the Network tab from the console and make sure the